vitorstabile/vitorstabile/README.md

 In 2017, after having my first contact with MATLAB programming through my chemical engineer master's degree, I started to learn commercial and object-oriented language like Java, C# and Python.

-In March of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to my mother origin continent...Europe.
+In March of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to Portugal to work as a Software Development Consultant in [Adentis Portugal][adentis-url]

-Now, I am working to become a software engineer.
+Now, I am working to gain experience in my actual job field in I.T. as a software developer and become a software engineer in the future.

 Parallel to this, I am studying topics on computer science (computer architecture, software and networks, digital systems and embedded systems and software engineering) and help the community with simple tutorials teaching basic concepts in computer science that I learned by myself through books, courses and documentation.

 # Work Experience <a name="workexperience"></a>

+1. [Adentis Portugal][adentis-url]

+    - Software Development Consultant (May 2021 - Until now)

-1. [Frotelle Alimentos][frotelle-url]
+2. [Frotelle Alimentos][frotelle-url]

     - Software Developer (March 2017 - January 2021)